syncfusion-content/blazor-docs/blazor/datagrid/edit-types.md

 The Syncfusion Blazor DataGrid allows you to render a textArea within the Grid's edit form for a specific column.
 This feature is especially valuable when you need to edit and display multi-line text content, providing an efficient way to manage extensive text data within the Grid's columns.

 To render a textArea in the edit form, you need to define an [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_EditTemplate) in the GridColumn.
-The `editTemplate` property specifies the cell edit template that used as an editor for a particular column.
+The `EditTemplate` property specifies the cell edit template that used as an editor for a particular column.
 It can accept either a template string or an HTML element ID.

 > When using a text area, please use **Shift+Enter** to move to the next line.
 By default, pressing **Enter** will trigger a record update while you are in edit mode.